Today's PS4 and PS4 Pro Black Friday deals: best prices on bundles, games, PS Plus and consoles

 The cheapest PlayStation 4, PS4 Slim, PS4 Pro and controller deals - and 25% off PS Plus.

-Early Black Friday offers are really starting to ramp up now with just a week to go until the big day, and given the recent release of the PS5, there are some big PS4 savings to be had.
+Early Black Friday deals are really starting to ramp up now with just a few days to go until the big day, and given the recent release of the PS5, there are some big PS4 savings to be had.

 As we approach Black Friday, stock for PS4, PS4 Pro, and PS4 Slim, as well as bundles, is low, meaning getting a great deal is hard right now – but we’re expecting more stock for the big sale as retailers try and shift consoles to make room for the new-gen PS5.
 Happily, games and accessories for the PS4 are still in stock so you can still snap up a great bargain.